Reducing the attainment gap between pupil premium and non-pupil premium students

 After sharing these strategies, I re-observed students and discussed how they felt about attempting more challenging work now.
 In the main, students were more inclined to try, said they were less likely to avoid it as too hard for them.
 I verified my observations by accessing our behaviour logging system.
 While there was very little disruption recorded earlier, there were fewer incidents logged later in the year.
 This may also have been as a result of approaching examinations.
 However, the students should feel more empowered and less concerned about failure or being seen as unsuccessful.

 With each stakeholder, I have had to address my position and role and adjust my behaviour and methods of communication appropriately.
-The three faculties all had a similar development need, but one that needed to be delivered and engaged with in different formats.
+The three faculties all had a similar development need, but one that needed to be delivered and engaged within different formats.
 The forum of various types of meetings enabled me to maintain a staff focus on upper ability students.
 Liaison with the year teams and faculties during short 5-minute morning briefings also maintained this impetus.
-Sharing the work carried out with the SLE, and developing the ideas we discussed at length, brought insight in to how I could further support colleagues in Technology.
+Sharing the work carried out with the SLE, and developing the ideas we discussed at length, brought insight into how I could further support colleagues in Technology.
 Not always, but a high proportion of students who received ‘postcards’ would express how proud or grateful they were to have received them and commented that they had been ‘noticed’.
 In order to better evaluate the impact of the postcards, I would include this on the pupil questionnaire.
 Another form of communication which I omitted from my plan was delivering staff training regarding differentiated resources.

-As well as looking at my own school’s circumstances and discussions with colleagues; I also carried out further research and examined information from sources, such as the Institute of School Business Leadership who have worked with the Education Funding and Skills Agency for the benefit of producing resources for Academies.
-The NASBM register is more useful, because Levels of Impact and Probability are defined and so provide more understanding regarding the “severity” or “security” within which a school is operating.
+As well as looking at my own school’s circumstances and discussions with colleagues; I also carried out further research and examined the information from sources, such as the Institute of School Business Leadership who have worked with the Education Funding and Skills Agency for the benefit of producing resources for Academies.
+The NASBM register is more useful because Levels of Impact and Probability are defined and so provide more understanding regarding the “severity” or “security” within which a school is operating.
 Therefore, I prefer the NASBM model compared to others I have researched, and have used it to create my own risk management plan.
 I am aware as a growing school with the largest proportion of costs being staffing and our biggest income that of funding per student on a previous year’s basis, we will struggle to work within the budget, incoming numbers being 40% greater than outgoing, which will continue for a couple of years.
-While this will provide us with a risk score of 2, we currently have an experienced staff on high salaries, whether overtime, natural “wastage – retirement/promotion elsewhere” in the next two years will alleviate this, the number of teaching hours needed will increase and place a burden on staff if new appointments are not made.
+While this will provide us with a risk score of 2, we currently have an experienced staff on high salaries, whether over time, natural “wastage – retirement/promotion elsewhere” in the next two years will alleviate this, the number of teaching hours needed will increase and place a burden on staff if new appointments are not made.
 However, in contrast to teaching hours, there will also be a greater need in terms of pastoral, teaching assistants and site staff to support additional students in the interim before income is received.
 The next highest risk is lessons not being appropriately differentiated to stretch upper ability so that they gain the experience and resilience to be successful with more difficult questions and attain higher grades.
-Continued monitoring of books and lessons with a focus on challenge together with modelled solutions against appropriately tiered criteria will help improve the risks faced.
+Continued monitoring of books and lessons with a focus on challenges together with modelled solutions against appropriately tiered criteria will help improve the risks faced.

 CPD in our school is structured so that staff are encouraged to pursue their own line of CPD, finances permitting.
 Being excited about learning is essential to create a positive training experience for teachers.
 If we are not excited about learning, how can we expect our students to be excited and enthused?
 Effective staff training should impact in classrooms and lessons need to be fresh and energetic which stimulates students and maintains engagement.